Workiva/workiva_analysis_options/README.md

 - Avoid/Not Recommended
   - May contradict one or more required or recommended rules.
-  - May be targeted towards domains that Workiva dart development does not (yet) overlap with (e.g. flutter).
+  - May be targeted towards domains that Workiva Dart development does not (yet) overlap with (e.g. flutter).
   - May be experimental or very new.
   - May have an unclear long-term impact that should be avoided until more